ksudana/CS296Project/README.md

 Some things to note:

 -This house is not like most others.
 Each time you move to a different room, one hour passes.
-Remember, you must find Mattox within 72 hours or he will be gone for good!
+Remember, you must find Mattox within 72 hours!

 -Beware of goblins.
 They want the superior intellect of Mattox for themselves, and will not let you have him without a fight.